-Trump to bring back coronavirus briefings in attempt to revive faltering campaign
+Trump to bring back coronavirus briefings in attempt to revive reelection campaign

-The move to revive the briefings, which were at times contentious, meandering and at odds with public health guidance, comes as Trump has struggled to turn the country’s attention away from the surging pandemic and accompanying economic devastation just months before voters head to the polls.
+The move to revive the briefings, which were at times contentious, meandering and at odds with public health guidance, comes as Trump has struggled to turn the country’s attention away from the surging coronavirus and accompanying economic devastation months before voters head to the polls.

 “I think it’s a great way to get information out to the public as to where we are with the vaccines, with the therapeutics, and, generally speaking, where we are,” Trump told reporters Monday.
 “I’ll do it at 5 o’clock, like we were doing.
 We had a good slot.
 And a lot of people were watching.”

-Trump’s focus on vaccines, therapeutics and television ratings offers an indication that the briefings will continue to be a platform for the president to put a positive spin on the pandemic even as it spirals out of control.
-Trump’s previous turn at the podium included several attempts to tout untested treatments for coronavirus, ranging from hydroxychloroquine to disinfectant and light.
+Trump’s focus on vaccines, therapeutics and television ratings offers an indication that the briefings will continue to be a platform for the president to put a positive spin on the pandemic even as it worsens.
+Trump’s previous turn at the lectern included several attempts to tout unproven treatments for the virus, ranging from hydroxychloroquine to disinfectant and light.

 He regularly got into tiffs with reporters who pointed out shortcomings in his administration’s response — once storming out of the Rose Garden after being challenged by two journalists.

-While some Republicans criticized the briefings in March and April as unfocused and unhelpful, some welcomed the news Monday that the president would be publicly returning his attention to the pandemic that now sits atop the list of issues most pressing to voters.
-Trump’s efforts to ignore and downplay the virus in recent weeks have irked Republican lawmakers and governors — some of whom have publicly criticized him for not doing more to lead the country through crisis.
+While some Republicans criticized the briefings in March and April as unfocused and unhelpful, others welcomed the news Monday that the president would be publicly returning his attention to the pandemic, which now sits atop the list of issues most pressing to voters.
+Trump’s efforts to ignore and play down the virus in recent weeks have irked Republican lawmakers and governors — some of whom have publicly criticized him for not doing more to lead the country during a crisis.

-Even some of Trump’s aides publicly called on him to begin playing a more central role in the national response to the coronavirus, which has infected more than 3.8 million Americans, killing more than 138,000.
-Trump, who declared himself a “war time president” during a White House briefing in March, tried to move on rhetorically from the crisis by declaring a “transition to greatness” in May and drastically reducing his mentions of the coronavirus even as it spread at a record pace in recent weeks.
+Even some of Trump’s aides publicly called on him to begin playing a more central role in the national response to the virus, which has infected more than 3.8 million Americans, killing more than 138,000.
+Trump, who called himself a “wartime president” during a White House briefing in March, tried to move on rhetorically from the crisis by declaring a “transition to greatness” in May and drastically reducing his mentions of the virus even as it spread at a record pace in recent weeks.

 After mentioning the virus more than 812 times in March and April, Trump did so only 278 times in May and June, according to Factba.se, a data analytics firm that tracks the president’s comments and tweets.